jozefg/drafts/cps.md

     data Tp = Arr Tp Tp | Int deriving Show

     data Op = Plus | Minus | Times | Divide

-    data Exp a = App (Exp a) (Exp a) Tp
+    -- The Tp in App refers to the return type, it's helpful later data Exp a = App (Exp a) (Exp a) Tp

                | Lam Tp (Scope () Exp a)
                | Num Int
                  -- No need for binding here since we have Minus